 $ cd Downloads $ unzip python-container-master.zip -d /home/$USER $ cd ~/python-container-master/

-On the uncompressed folder, create a new folder by copying the template directory:
+Create a new folder by copying the template directory:

 $ cp -r template hello-world